gardener/gardener/docs/proposals/13-automated-seed-management.md

 `SeedAutoscaler` resources are reconciled by a new *seed autoscaler controller*, either in `gardener-controller-manager` or out-of-tree, similarly to [cluster-autoscaler](https://github.com/gardener/autoscaler).
 The controller periodically adjusts the number of replicas in a ManagedSeedSet to match the observed average resource utilization to the target specified by user.

-**Note:** The SeedAutoscaler controller should perhaps not be limited to evaluating only metrics, it could also take into account also taints, label selectors, etc. This is not yet reflected in the example `SeedAutoscaler` resource above.
+> **Note:** The SeedAutoscaler controller should perhaps not be limited to evaluating only metrics, it could also take into account taints, label selectors, etc. This is not yet reflected in the example `SeedAutoscaler` resource above.
 Such details are intentionally not specified in this GEP, they should be further explored in the issues created to track the actual implementation.

 #### Evaluating Metrics for Autoscaling